ohenley/adacore_jetson/README.md

 > Linux module tutorial written in the Ada programming language.
 > Targeted at the NVIDIA Jetson-Nano board running Ubuntu 18.04 (aarch64, kernel-based v4.294).
 > It shows two implementations of a flashing LED interface:
->  - First is based on the include/linux/gpio.h interface.
+>  - First leverages the Linux GPIO interface (`include/linux/gpio.h`).
->  - Second one controls by direct read/write to the GPIO memory registers
+>  - Second controls by direct read/write to the GPIO memory registers using kernel mapped memory (`ioremap`, `ioread32`, `iowrite32`).

 ## Status
 Both version are working.

 ## Prerequisites
 - Python 3.x on host machine.
 - GNAT cross compilation toolchain on host machine. (see `jetson_nano_cross_compilation.md` for further details on how to setup)
 - Complete led circuit with transistor base connected to physical board pin 18.

 ![alt text](https://i.stack.imgur.com/2vrSj.gif)

 ## Dependencies